patchkez/scaletest/README.md

 You will need funds sent to the address from the seed node operator to the R address of pubkey.txt in this folder.

-5-10 UTXO of 100 should be plenty.
-Make sure your Raddress is posted in the Signups Page so the operator can send funds.
+**Make sure your Raddress is posted in the Signups Page so the operator can send funds.**

 To blast transactions, this script will send 100 loops of 5 transactions on each chain.
 50,000 Transactions each with 100 outputs.
 5M payments per node.